-Upon graduating Vermont College I then went to graduate school and I was fortunate to study under Sy Montgomery.
-Sy is an amazing nature writer who travels the world to write about animals.
-It was Sy who encouraged me by saying—“Wendy you are an amazing writer and I want to encourage you to write your first book.”
+Upon graduating Vermont College I then went to graduate school and I was fortunate to study under Sy Montgomery–who changed my life as a writer.
+She is a profound, inspiring nature writer who travels the world to write from the soul of animals she lives with.
+It was Sy who encouraged me by saying—“Wendy you are a writer, you have a gift to share, and I want to encourage you to write your first book.”

 - Third Layer

 After graduate school I worked for a local newspaper writing my own weekly nature column.
 This experience was both critical and crucial for me.

 I finally started to get the words of that 8th grade teacher out of my head.

 In fact, my internal dialogue to my 8th grade teacher was, “Well now I guess I proved you wrong didn’t I?
 I am writing my own newspaper column and people are loving it!
 I am so glad I didn’t totally believe you!”